adzialocha/gatefold/README.md

 ## Deployment

-Make sure you have the environmental variable `NPM_CONFIG_PRODUCTION` set to `false` when deploying this application via [Heroku](https://devcenter.heroku.com/articles/nodejs-support#package-installation) to make sure the app can be build successfully.
+Make sure you have the environmental variable `NPM_CONFIG_PRODUCTION` set to `false` when deploying this application via [Heroku](https://devcenter.heroku.com/articles/nodejs-support#package-installation).

 ## License